Paniai Lakes: Recent history

 The region of the Paniai Lakes, consisting of a depression between the Weyland and Sudirman ranges, is heavily populated.
 The indigenous peoples of this area are the Ekagi, also called the Mee.
 Around the year 2001, as part of the Papua conflict, the surrounding forests were burned down by the military so that they could not harbor separatists.
 Illegal or informal mining operations in Baya Biru also exacerbated the pollution and environmental degradation.
-However, it was difficult for local authorities to stop because of its remote location, which is only accessible by helicopter, and mining activities provide employment for 7,000 people in the area.
+However, it was difficult for local authorities to stop because of its remote location, which is only accessible by helicopter, and mining activities employ 7,000 people in the area.
 Combined, these resulted in increased sedimentation of Lake Paniai, and in 2011, the lake overflowed, flooding the surrounding area with up to 4 meters of water.

 Ecology

 There are few fish in the lakes, but the Paniai gudgeon (Oxyeleotris wisselensis) is endemic to the lake system.
 The common carp (Cyprinus carpio), Nile tilapia (Oreochromis niloticus) and Mozambique tilapia (O. mossambicus) are non-natives that have been introduced by humans.

 In contrast to the low fish diversity, there is a very high diversity of Parastacid crayfish of the genus Cherax.
 Of the eight species known from the lake system, two (C. longipes and C. solus) are endemic Lake Tigi, five (C. boschmai, C. buitendijkae, C. murido, C. pallidus and C. paniaicus) are endemic to Lake Paniai, and a single species (C. communis) is found both in the lakes and the surrounding area.

 A species of skink (Emoia paniai), is endemic to and named after the area.